itwurl/BoneDoc/README.md

 ## Quickstart

 Starting BoneDoc from command line requires three input files (mesh, landmarks, config).
 The mesh represents a bone by polygonal data where actually vtk- and stl format can be processed with BoneDoc.
 Each row in a landmarks file represents an anatomical landmark.
-The config file contains all relevant anatomical landmarks currently used.
+The config file contains size and label for all anatomical landmarks currently used.

 So you are free to create and use your own data.
 For quick testing files in '/data' folder might be used like that: